ChefZander/InstallerFileFormat/README.md

 ```
 a=https://example.com/a.txt;c=https://example.com/b.txt;
 ```
-<filename>: The Name of the file that will later be saved on disk |
-<url to file to download>: URL to file.
-The contents of this file will be copied byte-by-byte into the <filename> file |
-After the url put a ; to end the command.
+filename: The Name of the file that will later be saved on disk | url to file to download: URL to file.
+The contents of this file will be copied byte-by-byte into the filename file | After the url put a ; to end the command.
 This is required to make multiple files per line possible.

 # License